oisinmulvihill/nozama-cloudsearch/README.rst

     # Success!
 Press Ctrl-c to exit.

 MongoDB needs to be install and running on the system.
-The default set up will using a database called 'nozama-cloudsearch'.
+The default set up will use a database called 'nozama-cloudsearch'.
 See the development.ini configuration file for more details.